padmaksh-mishra/QuickDeals/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
 # QuickDeals

+## Development Progress

+### Work Needed

+- Scraping without getting banned for being automated
+- Correct pricing

+### Completed Fixes

+- Fixed navigation state color to improve app navigation clarity.

+### Known Issues

+- **Splash screen not visible on iOS devices**: The splash screen does not appear as expected when launching the app on iOS.

+### How to Contribute

+If you encounter bugs or have suggestions, Then what are you doing you are cofounder for a reason.